murraysagal/TableViewHeader-TextLabel/README.md

 Not so good.
 But if you keep tapping it seems to work in all other cases except that the multiline title only shows the first line.

-Apple, can you please fix this.
+Apple, can you please fix this?